Ed.D. in Higher Education Leadership

 e) Please address any performance or academic indicators that may be of concern to the admissions committee.

-Note: Applicants selected after the initial screening will be invited for an interview and research presentation.
+Note: Applicants selected after the initial screening will be invited for an interview and research presentation conducted in person or online for their respective admission cycle.

 Applicants should hold a master's degree, and the student's graduate GPA should be 3.5 or higher.
-In addition, three years of full-time professional experience in an accredited college or university is preferred.
+In addition, three years of full-time professional experience in an accredited college, university, school district, or educational setting is preferred.

 The program requires a minimum of sixty hours of graduate credit, successful passing of a comprehensive examination, and completion of a dissertation.

 After the completion of twelve to eighteen semester hours (two or three semesters) of doctoral level coursework in the program, each student will be considered for full admission to candidacy.
-A doctoral program committee will review his/her academic progress, interpersonal skills, and motivation to determine whether the student should continue with the program.
+A doctoral program committee will review his/her academic progress, interpersonal skills, dispositions, and motivation to determine whether the student should continue with the program.
 After full admission to the program, the student’s doctoral dissertation committee will be assigned by the Director of Doctoral Studies.

 A comprehensive examination will be taken in the latter part of the program's curriculum.
 Students must be enrolled in coursework during the semester the comprehensive examination is taken.
 After successful completion of the comprehensive examination and proposal course, the student may defend the dissertation proposal.